treeverse/lakeFS/docs/enterprise/getstarted/quickstart.md

 (ISAN) In order to use lakeFS Enterprise and Fluffy, we provided out of the box setup, see [lakeFS Helm chart configuration](https://github.com/treeverse/charts/tree/master/charts/lakefs).

 The example helm chart below creates a fully functional lakeFS Enterprise setup without SSO support.
-The created setup is connected to a [local blockstore](../../howto/deploy/onprem.md#local-blockstore), and it spins up the following pods:
+The created setup is connected to a [local blockstore](../../howto/deploy/onprem.md#local-blockstore), and spins up the following pods:
 * lakeFS
 * Fluffy
 * Postgres: used by lakeFS and Fluffy as a shared KV store

-**Notes:**
-* Using a dev Postgres DB instance is not suitable for production use-cases.
+**Note**
-* If you can postpone the evaluation of the SSO integration, we suggest starting without it to speed up overall testing.
+If you can postpone the evaluation of the SSO integration, we suggest starting without it to speed up overall testing.
 The SSO integration requires additional configurations and is best addressed later.
+To try lakeFS Enterprise SSO capability on a Kubernetes cluster, checkout the [production deployment guide](install.md).
+{: .note }

 ### Prerequisites
 1. You have a Kubernetes cluster running in one of the platforms [supported by lakeFS](../../howto/deploy/index.md#deployment-and-setup-details).